evfro/TensorGlue/README.md

 * numpy
 * numba (used only for tensor decomposition)

-**Important note:** Please, be aware, that evaluation of tensor method is currently not optimized and requires huge amount of memory.
-This will be fixed shortly.
+**Important note:** Please, be aware, that evaluation of tensor factorization method is performed in batch (e.g. for all test users at once) and requires considerable amount of computer memory.
+Memory load can be controlled with `chunk` attribute of the model.
+General advise is to have PC with >8Gb of RAM.